-• For GRem CCMP:
+For GRem CCMP:

-In the baseline scenario, CH_4 and N_2O emissions associated with site preparation and fertiliser use should be considered where applicable.
+In the baseline scenario, CH4 and N2O emissions associated with site preparation and fertiliser use should be considered where applicable.

 In the project scenario, burning for site preparation is not accepted (only in the woody crops segment if allowed by law); in this type of emissions, CO_2 is not considered as a source, but is accounted for as a change in carbon stock.
-GHG emissions from fertiliser use should be included unless they are insignificant.
+GHG emissions from fertiliser use should be included unless they are not significant.

-Significant emissions from leakage are not expected in this type of CCMP; however, emissions that generate CH4 emissions from displacement of agricultural or livestock activities should be considered.
+Significant emissions from leakage are not expected in this type of CCMP; however, emissions that generate CH4 emissions from displacement of agricultural or livestock activities must be considered.

-In the baseline scenario, CO_2 emissions from fossil fuel use and CH_4 emissions from disposal of faeces, biomass or waste that decompose anaerobically and are emitted to the atmosphere must be considered.
+In the baseline scenario, CO2 emissions from fossil fuel use and CH4 emissions from disposal of faeces, biomass or waste that decompose anaerobically and are emitted to the atmosphere must be considered.

-In the project scenario, CO_2 and CH_4 emissions are reduced by changing feedstock, fuel, and the use of biogas.
+In the project scenario, CO2 and CH4 emissions are reduced by changing feedstock, fuel, and due to the use of biogas.